 Don’t forget your competitors.

-3. Formatted content
+3. Formatted content.

 If you’ve written 2000 words I would presume you’re not going to dump that in one huge chunk on a webpage.
 Please tell me that isn’t going to happen.
-Break that shit up!
+Break that text up!
 Make it easy to read.
 Short paragraphs make people happy.
-Overloading your static web pages with a shit-ton of text will make people leave your site.
+Overloading your static web pages with a shit-ton of content will make people leave your site.

 Here’s a little summary of things to do when arranging your copy:

-- Add purpose-driven, catchy headings and subheadings
+- Add purpose-driven enticing headings and subheadings

 - Add internal links

-- Add relevant images with SEO optimised titles
+- Add relevant images with SEO-optimised titles

 - Add CTAs where applicable

 You’re doing all this for a better user experience.
-That folks is SEO.
+That folks, is SEO.

 It follows that a website is already targeting certain keywords.
 If yours isn’t, I don’t know how to deal with you.
 There are different sorts of keywords and I can’t be arsed to list them all but here are a few.

+Also called competitive keywords.
+Think about your industry terms.
+Those words and short phrases talk about what it is you do.
 For example, ‘web designer’, ‘branding photographer’ or ‘stamp licker’.
-These will yield lots of organic traffic BUT they’re called competitive for a reason and that reason is every lady and her pussycat in your industry is targeting them too.
+These will yield lots of organic traffic—but they’re called competitive for a reason, and that reason is this: every lady and her pussycat in your industry is targeting them.
 The chances of you being found on the first page of Google for ‘branding photographer’ is pretty slim.

-Long-tail keywords (LTKs)
+Long-tail keywords (LTKs).

+This is where knowing your market comes into play.
 LTKs are detailed phrases that describe exactly what it is you do.
 Have a think about what you offer and who’s buying it, for example, I’m a ‘funny business blogger’ for business types who want ‘business copywriting with personality’.
 These are just two of the many variations of phrases based on what I do.
-If you haven’t guessed, my niche is people who want the LOLs in their writing or at least want to avoid dull, cliché laden business copy.
-They can be from any sector, niche marketing isn’t necessarily industry-specific.
-Narrowing your market means reduced traffic but it’s the kind you actually want.
-Less traffic but a higher conversion rate.
+If you haven’t guessed, my niche is people who want LOLs in their writing, or at least, want to avoid dull cliché laden business guff.
+They can be from any sector and niche marketing isn’t necessarily industry-specific.
+And yes, Karen, narrowing your market means reduced traffic but the traffic you get will be the kind you want.

-Keywords with user intent
+Keywords with user intent.

-Match up your targeted keywords with your prospects search behaviours.
+Match up your targeted keywords with your prospects’ search behaviours.
 You have three kinds of user intent:

 - Navigational: find a specific website/page